 A few years ago I came across a radio show that disturbed me.
 The show was all about the answers to living wisely according to Scripture.
 Super idea.
 To live in keeping with Scripture is at the very center of what it takes to succeed.
 The problem was the host was the one who decided the precise way of seeing issues.
 It was a real “My way or the highway” perspective.

 This guy’s answers to anyone who disagreed with him was to knock the heck out of them for being “Unbiblical, ” and sometimes that was true.
 More often than not, though, they were people who lived in the confines of Scripture but areas where he didn’t hold value for this or that.
 Another way to put it – everyone is crazy except him.
 As the joke goes – a conversation between a mother and son in a Pennsylvania Amish family the kid says, “Mother, me thinks that only thee and me are saved, and I often wonder about thee!”

 It’s that sort of criticism that breeds cancer between Believers and in the midst of entire congregations.
 When your attitude is that you have it together, but others don’t, then you are smug to the point of not being teachable.
 You show that you have the ultimate perspective.
 You pick up a sword with that attitude.
 When you do others in, before long you will do yourself in.

-It was just a matter of time till this guy did himself in by criticizing the wrong person and his group.
+It was just a matter of time until this guy did himself in by criticizing the wrong person and his group.
 During a broadcast, he said something off the cuff that most would probably consider no biggie.
-At the end of the show he signed off, as always, with “See you tomorrow.”, but there never was a tomorrow.
+At the end of the show, he signed off, as always, with “See you tomorrow.”, but there never was a tomorrow.

 He committed career suicide on live radio nationwide.
 The result – he lost his base and was removed from the network of several dozen syndicated stations around the country.
 He was never heard from again, that is until recently.